jackm-g/terraform-aws-basic-startup-infrx/README.md

 # AWS Organization & Infrastructure Terraform

 This repository provides a complete Terraform setup for bootstrapping AWS Organizations and deploying basic application infrastructure.
-It's designed as a foundation for multi-account AWS environments with proper governance, deployment patterns, and **decoupled backend infrastructure** for management and development accounts.
+It's designed as a foundation for multi-account AWS environments with proper management and development accounts.

 ## Architecture Overview

-This setup creates a complete AWS multi-account infrastructure with **decoupled backend systems**:
+This setup creates a complete AWS multi-account infrastructure with the following components:

+### Account Structure
 ```
 ┌─────────────────────────────────────┐
 │         MANAGEMENT ACCOUNT          │